Below are some commonly asked rules questions. Please use this as a quick reference guide but not as a replacement for the rulebook.

 God Clock

-• The "God clock" refers to a time limit rule for games.
+- The "God clock" refers to a time limit rule for games.
 Specifically, all leagues from 8U/Juniors and above will follow a "God" clock with a 2-hour and 30-minute drop dead time limit for each game.
-This means that no matter what, the game will end after 2 hours and 30 minutes.
+This means that no matter what, the game will not exceed 2 hours and 30 minutes.

 Sliding Rule